Dr-Nio/directus-v8-manager/README.md

-This is the README.md file

-1. Explain the usage guide

 # Directus PHP Client

 A PHP client for interacting with the **Directus v8 API**.
 This package provides easy-to-use methods for performing **CRUD operations**, managing Directus collections, and handling **authentication**, making it simple to integrate Directus into your PHP applications.